 In this paper, we study polynomials of independent Haar unitary matrices and deterministic matrices.
 In particular, when this random matrix is self-adjoint, we give an asymptotic expansion of the trace of any sufficiently smooth functions evaluated in this random matrix.
 The main difference with the papers previously mentioned is that we consider smooth functions whereas they usually work with polynomials or exponential of polynomials.
-Until recently, this approach was rarely considered due to the difficulty that working with non-analytic functions bring, although there exist some previous results, see \cite{macl} and \cite{precurso}.
-More recently though, in \cite{un} we introduced a new approach which consist in interpolating our random matrices with free operators.
+Until recently, this approach was rarely considered due to the difficulties that come with working with non-analytic functions, although there are some previous results, see \cite{macl} and \cite{precurso}.
+More recently though, in \cite{un} we introduced a new approach which consists in interpolating our random matrices with free operators.
 This approach was refined in \cite{trois} where we proved an asymptotic expansion for polynomials in independent GUE matrices and deterministic matrices.
-In \cite{deux}, we used the heuristic of \cite{un} to study polynomials of independent Haar unitary matrices and deterministic matrices.
+In \cite{deux}, we used the heuristics of \cite{un} to study polynomials of independent Haar unitary matrices and deterministic matrices.
 Thus by combining the different tools used in those papers, we prove an asymptotic expansion in the unitary case.

-One of the main motivation to prove such an expansion with non-analytic functions is to study the spectrum of polynomials of independent Haar unitary matrices and deterministic matrices.
-While the case of a single Haar unitary matrix is well-known, we even have an explicit formula of the law of the eigenvalues, see Proposition 4.1.6 of \cite{alice}.
+One of the main motivations to prove such an expansion with non-analytic functions is to study the spectrum of polynomials of independent Haar unitary matrices and deterministic matrices.
+The case of a single Haar unitary matrix is well-known: we even have an explicit formula for the joint law of the eigenvalues, see Proposition 4.1.6 of \cite{alice}.
 However, there exists no such result for general polynomials.
-Voiculescu was the first to prove important result in this direction.
-Given $A_N$ a self-adjoint matrix of size $N$, one can define the empirical measure of its (real) eigenvalues by
+In order to explain how to tackle the multivariable case, let us introduce some notations.
+Given $A_N$ a self-adjoint matrix of size $N$, one defines the empirical measure of its (real) eigenvalues by

-where $\delta_{\lambda}$ is the Dirac mass in $\lambda$ and $\lambda_1\etc \lambda_N$ are the eigenvalue of $A_N$.
-Besides for any functions $f$,
+where $\delta_{\lambda}$ is the Dirac mass in $\lambda$ and $\lambda_1,\dots ,\lambda_N$ are the eigenvalue of $A_N$.
+Besides, for any functions $f$,